MovieLabs/mddf/README.md

 * Media Manifests
 * MEC

+## Status and Relationship to Othe MovieLabs Repositories:

+The software in this repository is intended to replace that contained in the following MovieLabs repositories:

+* availslib
+* availstool
+* cpe-preprocessing

-## Software Organization & Roadmap
+## Software Organization & Roadmap:

 There are two projects within this repository: